Everything You Need to Know About Visiting the Keukenhof With Kids

 What is the Keukenhof?

-Note that this is a garden with designed flower beds and displays, not the tulip fields.
-Though you can visit the garden and see some tulip fields just outside the garden on the same day.
+The Keukenhof garden is designed flower beds and displays, which is different from the tulip fields.
+You can visit the garden and see some tulip fields just outside the garden on the same day.
+The 2025 opening dates are March 20-May 11.

 How to Get to the Keukenhof Gardens

-From Amsterdam to Keukenhof will take about 30 minutes by car.
-Leiden is another close city to the gardens and is only a 20-minute drive.
-We stayed in Leiden when we visited.
+Driving from Amsterdam to Keukenhof will take about 30 minutes by car.
+Leiden is another nearby city to the gardens and is only a 20-minute drive.
+We stayed in at the Hilton Garden Inn Leiden when we visited.

 Keukenhof Address: